 Proposal 2.
 (RLC-N01) Update the definition of RX_Next as follow:

-This state variable holds the value of the SN following the last in-sequence completely received RLC SDU, and it serves as the lower edge of the receiving window.
-It is initially set to 0, and is updated whenever the AM RLC entity receives an RLC SDU with SN = RX_Next.
+This state variable holds the value of the SN of the first RLC SDU not delivered to the upper layers but still waited for, and it serves as the lower edge of the receiving window.
+It is initially set to 0, and is updated whenever the AM RLC entity receives an RLC SDU with SN = RX_Next or t-RxDiscard expires.